zurb/foundation-apps/README.md

 * `src/assets`: All assets (scss, images, fonts, js, etc) go here.
 * `src/assets/scss/_settings.scss`: Foundation configuration settings go in here
 * `src/assets/scss/app.scss`: Application styles go here

+## Feedback

+If you have feedback on the grid please report issues to the Foundation for Apps repo.
+If there is an existing issue covering your topic please use that so we can keep the issue list clean.
+Pull requests are welcome from the core team and invited contributors, but be explicit (not that kind) so we know what's what.
+Thanks!

+Please note that for the moment, new issues and PRs may be closed without warning.
+We are, in the interest of sanity, restricting commentary and changes to the Foundation Core team.
+If you absolutely MUST say something and are not core team, please reach out to use on twitter @zurbfoundation.
+Thanks!